Tandon-A/MLEND_Udacity/Capstone_Project/Capstone_Report.md

 As mentioned in the analysis section, this dataset is a CSV file which has a pixels column representing the images.
 The pixel information is first extracted and is converted to proper image representation to facilitate the CNN training procedure.
 For every image, the linear pixel array from the CSV file is converted to a multidimensional array of size 48 X 48.

 CNN, in general, are data-intensive, i.e. they require a large amount of data to generalize better.
 A bunch of data augmentation techniques such as randomly flipping the image along the horizontal axis and randomly rotating the image are applied to increase the dataset size on which the model trains.
 These techniques are employed at the runtime, and so the memory consumed by the dataset remains low.

-The following augmentation strategies are used to train the final model:
+Combinations of the following augmentation strategies are used to train the models:
-1. RandomHorizontalFlip: Flips an image along the horizontal axis randomly.
+1. [RandomHorizontalFlip](https://pytorch.org/docs/stable/torchvision/transforms.html#torchvision.transforms.RandomHorizontalFlip): Flips an image along the horizontal axis randomly.
-2. Translate: Translate an image along the width and height dimension using a randomly sampled shift.
+2. [RandomTranslate](https://pytorch.org/docs/stable/torchvision/transforms.html#torchvision.transforms.RandomAffine): Translate an image along the width and height dimension using a randomly sampled shift.
+It is implemented by specifying only translate agruments in RandomAffine transform in Pytorch library.
-3. RandomRotation: Rotates an image by a random angle.
+3. [RandomRotation](https://pytorch.org/docs/stable/torchvision/transforms.html#torchvision.transforms.RandomRotation): Rotates an image by a random angle.
-4. Scale: Scales an image using a randomly sampled scaling factor.
+4. [RandomScale](https://pytorch.org/docs/stable/torchvision/transforms.html#torchvision.transforms.RandomAffine): Scales an image using a randomly sampled scaling factor.
+It is implemented by specifying only scaling agruments in RandomAffine transform in Pytorch library.
-5. RandomErasing: Randomly erases small rectangular regions of an image
+5. [RandomErasing](https://pytorch.org/docs/stable/torchvision/transforms.html#torchvision.transforms.RandomErasing): Randomly erases small rectangular regions of an image

 Along with the augmentation techniques, the images are mean, and standard deviation normalized using the mean and standard deviation value calculated from the training images before the training process starts.
 The images present in the validation and testing split are also normalized using the training split mean and standard deviation values.